trand6/spotify_lyrics/readme.md

 # Spotify Lyrics :notes:

-Automatically display currently playing Spotify lyrics to a Discord channel and terminal.
+Automatically display the current Spotify song's lyrics to a Discord channel and terminal.

 ## About :musical_note:
 This Python program will use the spotipy library to get the title track and artist of the currently playing song.
-Then lyricsgenius will use that information to search the title track and artist to use a webhook and display the lyrics in a resizable terminal window.
+Next lyricsgenius will use that information to search the title track and artist and use a Discord webhook to display the lyrics.

+## Demo :desktop_computer:
 ![](demo.gif)

-## Installation :desktop_computer:
+## Installation 🛠
 ```bash
 pip3 install lyricsgenius
 ```